-Today I had an orthodontist’s appointment.
-As my orthodontist worked on my teeth, he was asking me questions like, “so what do you major in at school?” and “how is your summer going so far?”
+Today I had an orthodontist appointment.
+As my orthodontist worked on my teeth, asked me questions like, “so what do you major in at school?” and “how is your summer going so far?”
 Fingers and metal tools were in my mouth.
 My tongue was stuck in one position.
 How was I supposed to answer?

 Then came along the three-second window where I convinced myself to almost bite off my orthodontist’s finger.
 Everything just happened so quickly.

 Before I go on, let me take a quick detour: In high school, I had an eccentric SAT tutor named Erol.
 He was a big, mischievous and smelly man from Trinidad — picture a kind of genie who let himself go.

 Anyway, Erol once asked me if I knew what the only thing faster than light was.
 When I couldn’t think of anything, he said “thought.”
 The speed of thought is faster than the speed of light?
 With the right metrics and measuring tools, thought is probably faster than light.
 And today I was convinced of that.

 Back to biting off my orthodontist’s finger.
 So, he’s just asked me a question that I can’t really answer because my mouth is stuck open and my tongue is sticking out.
 I had about three seconds to figure out how I’m going to respond.
 My first option was to answer with an “ahh” or an “uhh” — the only sounds that I could make given the situation.
 My second option was to make no sound — I’d instead raise an eyebrow or wrinkle my forehead to acknowledge the question.
 My third option was to speak, but this would interrupt my orthodontist’s work.
 I’d also run the risk of grazing his fingers with my teeth as my mouth began to form words.

 During my three-second window, I chose option three.
 Let me walk you through my decision-making process: